cncf/devstats.archive/docs/ALL.md

 - Main repo can be empty `''` - in this case only two annotations will be added: 'start date - CNCF join date' and 'CNCF join date - now".
 - Set project databases (Influx and Postgres).
 - CNCF join dates are listed here: https://github.com/cncf/toc#projects.
+- Update projects list files: `devel/all_prod_dbs.txt devel/all_prod_projects.txt devel/all_test_dbs.txt devel/all_test_projects.txt`.
 - Add this new project config to 'All' project in `projects.yaml all/psql.sh grafana/dashboards/all/dashboards.json scripts/all/repo_groups.sql devel/calculate_hours.sh`.
 Add entire new project as a new repo group in 'All' project.
-- Update `cron/cron_db_backup_all.sh devel/reinit.sh devel/all_affs.sh devel/import_affs.sh devel/update_affs.sh devel/add_single_metric_all.sh grafana/copy_grafana_dbs.sh devel/get_grafana_dbs.sh devel/tags.sh devel/get_all_databases.sh devel/update_grafanas.sh devel/copy_grafanas.sh devel/idb_vars_all.sh devel/pdb_vars_all.sh devel/top_repo_groups_all.sh devel/update_dashboards_labels.sh grafana/start_all_grafanas.sh` but do not install yet.
 - Add new domain for the project: `projectname.cncftest.io`.
 If using wildcard domain like `*.devstats.cncf.io` - this step is not needed.
 - Add Google Analytics (GA) for the new domain and update /etc/grafana.projectname/grafana.ini with its `UA-...`.
-- Update `images/OCI.sh grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh`.
+- Review `grafana/copy_artwork_icons.sh apache/www/copy_icons.sh grafana/create_images.sh grafana/change_title_and_icons_all.sh` - maybe you need to add special case.
 - Copy setup scripts and then adjust them: `cp -R oldproject/ projectname/`, `vim projectname/*`.
 Update automatic deploy script: `./devel/deploy_all.sh`.
-- You need to set correct project main GitHub repository and annotations match regexp in `projects.yaml` to have working annotations and quick ranges.
-- Copy `metrics/oldproject` to `metrics/projectname`, those files will need tweaks too.
-Specially `./metrics/projectname/gaps.yaml`, `./metrics/projectname/idb_vars.yaml` and `./metrics/projectname/pdb_vars.yaml` files.
+- Copy `metrics/oldproject` to `metrics/projectname`.
+Update `./metrics/projectname/idb_vars.yaml` and `./metrics/projectname/pdb_vars.yaml` files.
 - Please use Grafana's "null as zero" instead of using manuall filling gaps.
 This simplifies metrics a lot.
 Gaps filling is only needed when using data from > 1 Influx series.
 - `cp -Rv scripts/oldproject/ scripts/projectname`, `vim scripts/projectname/*`.
-- Run databases creation script: `PDB=1 IDB=1 GAPS=1 ./projectname/create_databases.sh`.
-- Merge new project into 'All' project using `PG_PASS=pwd IDB_PASS=pwd IDB_HOST=172.17.0.1 ./all/add_project.sh projname org_name`.
-- Run regenerate 'All CNCF' project InfluxData script `./all/reinit.sh`.
 - `cp -Rv grafana/oldproject/ grafana/projectname/` and then update files.
 Usually `%s/oldproject/newproject/g|w|next`.
 - `cp -Rv grafana/dashboards/oldproject/ grafana/dashboards/projectname/` and then update files.
 Use `devel/mass_replace.sh` script, it contains some examples in the comments.
-- You can use something like this: `MODE=ss0 FROM=`cat from` TO=`cat to` FILES=`find ./grafana/dashboards -type f -iname 'dashboards.json'` ./devel/mass_replace.sh`, files `from` and `to` should contain from -> to replacements.
-- For other dashboards you can use: "MODE=ss0 FROM='"vitess"' TO='"nats"' FILES=`find ./grafana/dashboards/nats -type f -iname '*.json'` ./devel/mass_replace.sh".
+- Something like this: "MODE=ss0 FROM='"oldproject"' TO='"newproject"' FILES=`find ./grafana/dashboards/newproject -type f -iname '*.json'` ./devel/mass_replace.sh".
+- Update `grafana/dashboards/proj/dashboards.json` for all already existing projects, add new project using `devel/mass_replace.sh` or `devel/replace.sh`.
+- Update `partials/projects.html`.
+- Update Apache proxy and SSL files `apache/www/index_* apache/*/sites-enabled/* apache/*/sites.txt` files.
+- Run deply all script with optional GAPS generating environment variable: `PG_PASS=...
+IDB_PASS=...
+IDB_HOST=...
+GAPS=1 ./devel/deploy_all.sh`.
 - `make install` to install all changed stuff.
-- Update `./projectname/create_grafana.sh` script to make it create correct Grafana installation.
-- You now need Apache proxy and SSL, please follow instructions from APACHE.md and SSL.md
-- Apache part is to update `apache/www/index_* apache/test/sites-enabled/* apache/prod/sites-enabled/*` files.
-- SSL part is to issue certificate for new domain and setup proxy.
-- Make sure to run `./devel/ro_user_grants.sh projname` to add `ro_user's` select grants for all psql tables in projectname.
-- Start new grafana: `./grafana/projectname/grafana_start.sh &` or `killall grafana-server`, `./grafana/start_all_grafanas.sh`, `ps -aux | grep grafana-server`.
-- Update Apache config to proxy https to new Grafana instance: `vim /etc/apache2/sites-enabled/000-default-le-ssl.conf`, `service apache2 restart`
-- List of test SSL sites is in `./apache/test/sites.txt` and for prod `./apache/prod/sites.txt`.
-- Issue new SSL certificate as described in `SSL.md` (test server): 'sudo certbot --apache -n --expand -d `cat apache/test/sites.txt`'.
-- Or (prod server): 'sudo certbot --apache -d -n --expand `cat apache/prod/sites.txt`'.
-- Or with standalone authenticator (test server): "sudo certbot -d -n --expand `cat apache/test/sites.txt` --authenticator standalone --installer apache --pre-hook 'service apache2 stop' --post-hook 'service apache2 start'".
-- Or with standalone authenticator (prod server): "sudo certbot -d -n --expand `cat apache/prod/sites.txt` --authenticator standalone --installer apache --pre-hook 'service apache2 stop' --post-hook 'service apache2 start'".
 - Open `newproject.cncftest.io` login with admin/admin, change the default password and follow instructions from `GRAFANA.md`.
-- Add new project to `/var/www/html/index.html`.
-- Update and import `grafana/dashboards/{{proj}}/dashboards.json` dashboard on all remaining projects.
+- Import `grafana/dashboards/proj/dashboards.json` dashboard on all remaining projects.
-- Finally: `cp /var/lib/grafana.projectname/grafana.db /var/www/html/grafana.projectname.db` and/or `grafana/copy_grafana_dbs.sh`
+- Import all new projects dashboards from `grafana/dashboards/newproject/*.json`, then finally: `grafana/copy_grafana_dbs.sh`
 - `sync_unlock.sh`.
 - Final deploy script is: `./devel/deploy_all.sh`.
 It should do all deployment automatically on the prod server.
 Follow all code from this script (eventually run some parts manually, the final version should do full deploy OOTB).
 ### [ISSUE_TEMPLATE](https://github.com/cncf/devstats/blob/master/ISSUE_TEMPLATE.md)